CoreKit/KeyboardAvoiding/README.md

-# CoreKit KeyboardAvoiding
+# KeyboardAvoiding

-Watch out !
-We've got a keyboard here!
+Easy to use keyboard avoiding library.

 ## Installation